 Non-migratory and migratory ungulates may exhibit different seasonal patterns of foraging and vigilance behaviors.
-Non-migratory bighorn sheep that winter at high elevations may have to spend more time foraging and less time being vigilant during the summer in order to gain enough fat stores to survive on relatively marginal forage during the winter.
-Bighorn sheep in the Tetons may be forced to rely more heavily on their fat reserves during winter than migratory populations.
-During summer 2008, field crews located groups of bighorn sheep and conducted time-budget observations to determine percent of time spent foraging vs. percent of time spent vigilant.
+Non-migratory bighorn sheep that winter at high elevations may have to spend more time foraging and less time being vigilant during the summer in order to consume enough calories to survive on relatively marginal forage during the winter.
+Bighorn sheep in the Teton Range may be forced to rely on their fat reserves during winter to a larger extent than migratory populations.
+During summer 2008 and 2009, field crews located groups of bighorn sheep and conducted time-budget observations to determine percent of time spent foraging vs. percent of time spent vigilant for predators.
 After locating a group, we observed each individual in the group for 15 minutes, and calculated the proportion of time spent foraging, vigilant, moving, standing, and bedded.
+We began individual observations only when an animal was actively feeding or searching for food (Frid 1997).
 In addition, a group scan was conducted every 5 minutes during each 15-minute observation period and behaviors were recorded for all individuals in the group.
-For each focal individual, we recorded sex, approximate age, and presence of lamb, as well as group size, composition, and estimated distance from escape terrain, all of which have been demonstrated to influence anti-predator behavior in ungulates (Berger 1978, Frid 1997, Lung & Childress 2006).
+For each focal individual, we recorded sex, approximate age, and presence of lamb, as well as group size, composition, and estimated distance from escape terrain, all of which have been found to influence anti-predator behavior in ungulates (Berger 1978, Frid 1997, Lung and Childress 2006).

-RESULTS & DISCUSSION
+✦ RESULTS & DISCUSSION